-There are five stages in the app development cycle – define, design, develop, test, and deploy.
+There are five stages in the mobile app development cycle – define, design, develop, test, and deploy.

-To deploy your mobile app to the app store, you need to submit it to the appropriate platform. iOS app should be submitted on the Apple App Store.
-Android app should be submitted on Google Play.
+To release your native mobile app you have to submit it to the appropriate app store.
+An iOS app should be submitted on the Apple App Store.
+An Android app should be submitted on Google Play.
 Once you submit the app, it goes through a review process.
-Google needs a few hours to review and approve your app.
-Apple takes about a week due to its stringent review process.
+This can take a few days.
 The app store will notify you if your app doesn’t meet its guidelines.
 In which case, you’ll have to address those issues and resubmit your app.
 The app will be available for download when the app store approves it.
-The app approval process can take up to 2 weeks.
-Make sure to include this time when you create your project timeline.

 If app development includes database and back-end work, you will have to deploy these separately.
-Many companies rely on cloud service providers such as Amazon AWS and Microsoft Azure to host their web applications and databases.
+Many companies rely on cloud service providers such as Amazon AWS, Microsoft Azure, and Google Cloud Platform to host their web applications and databases.
 Cloud hosting provides flexibility and scalability.
 It can also reduce the company’s upfront investment for hardware and software licenses.

-As part of your deployment stage, you should identify your onboarding process.
-For enterprise apps, you should conduct training sessions with your employees and external users.
+As part of your deployment stage, identify your onboarding process.
+For enterprise apps, conduct training sessions with your employees and external users.
 This will increase adoption of your app and make your app successful.

 Find out: How Long Does It Take To Create An App?

-Before you launch your app, you need to raise awareness about the app.
+Before you launch your app, raise awareness about the app.
 What good is an app that no one knows about?
 That is why the pre-launch is important.
-During this stage, you should build brand awareness and buzz around your product and services.
+During this stage, build brand awareness and buzz around your product and services.
 Define your ideal customer with market research and a competitor analysis.
-User personas can help you understand consumer values, pain points, and interests.
+User personas can help you understand consumer values, pain points and interests.
 Use them to outline your messaging and where you will promote your app.

 Once you launch the app, you want to focus on an acquisition strategy to earn downloads.
 Get the app in front of the right audience through paid campaigns and social media.
 Consumers can download the app to their phone in just a few clicks.
-Expand your reach by partnering with influencers.
+Expand your reach by partnering with influencers who have an affinity for your app and its target audience.
 Influencers can promote your app and build trust with consumers.
 Expand your reach even further with PR campaigns targeting publications and media outlets.
 Whatever you decide, your acquisition strategy should help you earn downloads.

 Just as you have hiring options for your development team, you also have options for your marketing team.
-You can hire in-house marketers, you can hire freelance marketers, or you can hire a marketing agency that specializes in marketing apps.
-Whatever you choose, make sure the marketers have a firm understanding of mobile app marketing.
-They should understand the app development process, tech trends, app stores, and app promotions.
-Most marketing agencies will work on a retainer-basis with monthly fees ranging from $5000 to over $20,000.
+You can hire in-house marketers, freelance marketers, or a marketing agency that specializes in marketing apps.
+Whatever you choose, make sure they have a firm understanding of mobile app marketing.
+They should understand the app development process, tech trends, app stores and app promotions.
+Most marketing agencies will work on a retainer-basis with monthly fees ranging from $5,000 to over $20,000.

 Support & Maintenance